bcgov/nr-arch/adrs/doc/adr/0005-OpenJDK-Versions.md

 ## Decision Outcome

 JDK 9 & Later
-Oracle's OpenJDK JDK binaries for Windows, macOS, and Linux are available on release-specific pages of jdk.java.net as .tar.gz or .zip archives.
+Oracles OpenJDK JDK binaries for Windows, macOS, and Linux are available on release-specific pages of jdk.java.net as .tar.gz or .zip archives.

 As an example, the archives for JDK 13 may be found on jdk.java.net/13 and may be extracted on the command line using